LennaHammer/English/EVP/out/words_adjective.md

 ## 1313. regional ## adjective
 /ˈriː.dʒən.əl/
 [B2]relating to a particular area in a country or the world
-- a regional accent/dialect
+- a regional `accent/dialect`

 ## 1314. regular ## adjective
 /ˈreg.jə.lər/ SAME TIME/SPACE
 [B2]repeated with the same amount of time or space between one and the next
-- I suggested that we meet on a regular basis.
+- I suggested that we meet `on a` regular `basis`.
-- Plant the seedlings at regular intervals.
+- Plant the seedlings `at` regular` intervals`.

 ## 1315. related ## adjective
 /rəˈleɪ.t̬ɪd/ FAMILY
 [B2]If people are related, they belong to the same family.
-- Of course Elise and Linda are related to each other – they’re cousins.
+- Of course Elise and Linda are related `to` each other – they’re cousins.
-- We're related by marriage only.
+- We're related `by marriage` only.

 ## 1316. related ## adjective
 /rəˈleɪ.t̬ɪd/ CONNECTED
 [B2]connected
-- We discussed unemployment and related issues.
+- We discussed unemployment and related ` issues`.
-- There's been an increase in criminal activity related to drugs.
+- There's been an increase in criminal activity related `to` drugs.

 ## 1317. relaxed ## adjective
 /rɪˈlækst/ SITUATION
 [B2]A relaxed situation or place is comfortable and informal.
-- There was a very relaxed atmosphere at the party.
+- There was a very relaxed `atmosphere` at the party.

 ## 1318. relevant ## adjective
 /ˈrel.ə.vənt/
 [B2]related or useful to what is happening or being talked about
-- relevant information
+- relevant `information`
-- Education should be relevant to children's needs.
+- Education should be relevant `to` children's needs.

 ## 1319. relieved ## adjective
 /rɪˈliːvd/
 [B2]happy that something unpleasant has not happened or has ended
-- I'm just relieved that she's safe and well.
+- I'm just relieved `that` she's safe and well.
-- I heard a noise and was relieved to find that it was only a cat.
+- I heard a noise and was relieved `to` find that it was only a cat.

 ## 1320. religious ## adjective
 /rəˈlɪdʒ.əs/ OF RELIGION